 If you want to make this dish for dinner tonight rest assured the digital version will be available within 5 minutes of purchase and the hard copy of the book will follow in the post.

-Given that you will be making chapatis like a pro, you’ll need to choose a curry to accompany them.
+Given that you will be making chapati like a pro, you’ll need to choose a curry to accompany them.
 I have just released a cookbook called “An Indian ThermoKitchen” which has 20 delicious Indian recipes.
 Here are some of my favourites.

-If you prefer a vegetarian or vegan curry I also have a Lentil Dahl recipe that’s a real winner.
+If you prefer a vegetarian or vegan curry I also have a Lentil Dahl Recipe that’s a real winner.
 Regardless of which dish you choose to accompany your chapati with I’m sure you will enjoy them.